komalkori/komalkori/README.md

-hi this is new project
+hi this is new project changes